Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 ```python
 new_song.load(2, mdi='drum.mdi')
 ```
-to load drum sound modules (if the name of drum's MDI file is called drum.mdi).
+to load drum instruments (if the name of drum's MDI file is called drum.mdi).

 You can use `unzip_mdi` function to unzip MDI files into a folder of audio files (and a settings file if it has) for further uses.